mushlihun/logistikapps/README.md

     php artisan serve
     ```
 8. Initialize the apps
     This app need a few initial setup to make it works.
-To setting up, first, open your browser and go to `localhost/initialize-app`. then, follow the instruction to initial setup.
+To setting up, first, open your browser and go to `localhost/logistikapps`. then, follow the instruction to initial setup.
 9. Done
     Congratulations‼, this App is ready for development.
 You can use credential below to login into the apps:

     ```
-    email     : lihun@yahoo.co.id
+    email     : lihunmush@yahoo.co.id
     password  : lihun123
     ```